 - 1. Position the vehicle on level ground. - 2.
 Lightly turn the steering wheel left and right. - 3.
-There should be 0.8-1.0" (20-25 mm) of freeplay. - If there is excessive freeplay or strange noises, or if the steering feels rough or "catchy," have the steering system inspected by an authorized POLARIS dealer.
+There should be 0.8-1.0" (20-25 mm) of freeplay. - 4.
+If there is excessive freeplay or strange noises, or if the steering feels rough or "catchy," have the steering system inspected by an authorized POLARIS dealer or other qualified personnel.